Louisiana Voodoo: Prominent figures

 Free women of color dominated the leadership of Voodoo in New Orleans during the 19th century.
-They made a living through the selling and administering of amulets, or "gris-gris" charms, and magical powers, as well as spells and charms that guaranteed to "cure ailments, grant desires, and confound or destroy one's enemies".

-As in other French colonial communities, a class of free people of color developed who were given specific rights and, in New Orleans, acquired property and education.
-Free women of color had a relatively high amount of influence, particularly those who were spiritual leaders.

 Among the fifteen "voodoo queens" in neighborhoods scattered around 19th-century New Orleans, Marie Laveau was known as "the Voodoo Queen", the most eminent and powerful of them all.
 Her religious rite on the shore of Lake Pontchartrain on St. John's Eve in 1874 attracted some 12,000 black and white New Orleanians.

 Although her help seemed non-discriminatory, she may have favored enslaved servants: Her most "influential, affluent customers...runaway slaves...credited their successful escapes to Laveau's powerful charms".
-Both her mother and grandmother had practiced Voodoo; she was also baptized a Roman Catholic and attended mass throughout her life.
+Both her mother and grandmother had practiced Voodoo; she was also baptized a Catholic and attended mass throughout her life.

 Laveau worked as a hairdresser, but also assisted others with the preparation of herbal remedies and charms.
 She died in 1881.
 Her influence continues in the city.
 In the 21st century, her gravesite in the oldest cemetery is a major tourist attraction; believers of Voodoo offer gifts here and pray to her spirit.

 Across the street from the cemetery where Laveau is buried, offerings of pound cake are left to the statue of Saint Expedite; these offerings are believed to expedite the favors asked of the Voodoo queen.
 Saint Expedite represents the spirit standing between life and death.
 The chapel where the statue stands were once used only for holding funerals.
 Marie Laveau continues to be a central figure of Louisiana Voodoo and of New Orleans culture.
 Gamblers shout her name when throwing dice, and multiple tales of sightings of the Voodoo Queen have been told.

 Another of the most prominent practitioners of the mid-19th century was Jean Montanée or "Dr John", a free black man who sold cures and other material to various clients, amassing sufficient funds to purchase several slaves.
 He alleged that he was a prince from Senegal who had been taken to Cuba and there freed before coming to Louisiana.